mbdevpl/transpyle/README.rst

 Alternatively, to enable support for C++ and Fortran only, execute :bash:`pip3 install transpyle[cpp,fortran]`.

-Additionally, support for some languages requires the following software to be installed:
+Additionally, full support for some languages requires the following software to be installed:

+*   C++:
+    *   a modern C++ compiler (fully tested with GNU's ``g++`` versions 7 and 8 and partially tested with LLVM's ``clang++`` version 7)
-*   C, C++: SWIG (Simplified Wrapper and Interface Generator) with executable `swig`
+    *   SWIG (Simplified Wrapper and Interface Generator), tested with version 3

+*   Fortran:
-*   Fortran: a modern Fortran compiler with executable `gfortran`
+    *   a modern Fortran compiler (fully tested with GNU's ``gfortran`` versions 7 and 8 and partially tested with PGI's ``pgfortran`` version 2018)

+The core functionality of transpyle is platform-independent.
+However, as support of some languages depends on presence of additional software, some functionality might be limited/unavailable on selected platforms.

+Transpyle is fully tested on Linux, and partially tested on OS X.

 Installation